 Coming in 2021/22:

-As well as these new commissions, I have a number of recording projects in the pipeline including a CD of the observation quartets cycle, a series of four timecode-supported polytemporal string quartets written between 2015 and 2016 to be recorded with Zero Theorem and a CD of recent timecode-supported polytemporal ensemble pieces that feature the brilliant clarinet playing of Raymond Brien, the fabulous duo of Carla Rees and Karyn de Fleyt (Kingma System alto flutes), stunning international virtuosi such as the stunning U.S. clarinettist Gleb Kanasevich in Liquid Music for Ensemble (2019) and the Italian-based Daniele Colombo in Cutouts for Ensemble (2019), both concerto-type works for clarinet and violin respectively, as well as music from On a Theme of Hermes (2010), planned for release on my own label, Polytempo Records, in 2020–21.
+I have a number of recording projects in the pipeline, too, including a CD of recent timecode-supported polytemporal ensemble pieces that feature the brilliant clarinet playing of Raymond Brien, the fabulous duo of Carla Rees and Karyn de Fleyt (Kingma System alto flutes), stunning international virtuosi such as Carlton Vickers (alto flute), U.S. clarinettist, Gleb Kanasevich in Liquid Music for Ensemble (2019) and the Italian-based Daniele Colombo in Cutouts for Ensemble (2019), both concerto-type works for clarinet and violin respectively; and music from On a Theme of Hermes (2010), all planned for release through Bandcamp on my own label, Polytempo Records, between 2021–23.